C-L-Thomas/PryfynMeth/README.md

 | 1/20 (fail FDR)  | 0/0  | 1/20 |
 | 2/20 (pass FDR)  | 2/20  | 2/20 |

+I find it easiest to run all options (filtered, methylated, subset and revert), which allows you to inspect how many sites proceed for each option, before making a decision for the next step.

 # Statistics
 To obtain the percentage of methylated sites, level of methylation and the coverage, you can use PryfynMeth_Statistics.py.
 The input folder (-i) can be your binomial test results, your filtered results, methylated sites results or shared CpG results (although the latter 2 won't give you measures as to how much of the unmethylated genome you're missing).